Gray Matter

 THOMAS:

-(Speaking to audience, holding a dictionary.)
-It was then I couldn't help but remember that line in Aladdin.
-Jafar says it at the end.
-"It's all unraveling fast now, boy."
+I couldn't help but remember that line in Aladdin, Jafar says it at the end, "It's all unraveling fast now, boy."
 And that's exactly how I felt.
 Not just that everything had unraveled but also that I was living in some melodramatic cartoon.
-That I'd go to sleep and wake up freshman year.
-(Beat.)
-Freshman year, I remember how I felt then.
-I felt the youthful enthusiasm that life would begin at any moment and when it did I would rule the world.
-(Pause.)
-Why?
+That I'd go to sleep one day and wake up freshman year, get a chance to set things right.
+I think I would do it again, given the chance to change things.
+I've been wanting to go back and change things for most of my life. [beat] Freshman year, I remember how I felt then.
+I felt the youthful enthusiasm that life would begin at any moment and when it did I would rule the world. [slight pause] Why?
 Because it would be poetic and just.
-And Mr. McConnal said so.
-That man was a prophet.
-(Softly.)
-A goddamned prophet.
-He was always right.
-Except once...
-And that was his gem.
+And Mr. McConnal had told me so.
+That man was a prophet. [softly] A goddamned prophet.
+He'd tell me, "Nothing you do is unimportant."

-These monologues are from Gray Matter by Josh Weckesser.
-If you would like to read the entire play, you can order an electronic copy of the script for $5.
+These monologues are from the full-length play Gray Matter by Josh Weckesser.
+If you would like to read the entire play, you can purchase and download an electronic (PDF) copy of the script for $7.00.

 This monologue brought to you by The Monologue Database.